Lord-Kamina/setup-macports/README.md

 The configuration file is in YAML and has the following format:

-* `version: '2.9.3'` — The MacPorts version to install.
+* `version: '2.10.5'` — The MacPorts version to install, if a specific one is desired.
+This will cause macpports to be built from source.
+If left blank, the latest release will be used instead.
 * `prefix: '/opt/local'` — The installation prefix to install MacPorts to.
   The default is `/opt/local` and only needs to be changed when preparing self-install packages for instane.